wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 {% include l18n.html %}
 {% include _toc.html %}

-This is a deep-dive into getting started using Prometheus in enterprise production.
+This is a deep dive into getting started using Prometheus in enterprise production.

 ## How it works